 What Does a Bourbon of the Month Club Include?

 Typically, clubs include a bottle of bourbon mailed at regular intervals with tasting notes and background.
 Schedules and duration vary.

 How Much Does a Bourbon of the Month Club Cost?

-Clubs start at $69 a month and generally don’t exceed $90 a month.
+Clubs start around $50 a month and generally don’t exceed $90 a month.

 We researched several clubs and spoke to industry experts about what they offer to select our favorites.
 We considered the diversity of offerings, curating philosophies, cost (and value), frequency, accompanying literature, and growth of membership.
 Education was also important and is a strength of each, including Pour More, which we chose for best newcomers because of its focus on teaching consumers about bourbon.
-Flaviar’s club definitely provides the most variety and has a smart thing going with its slick tasting bundle of three spirits, and given its overall verve, it could be called the most fun too.
-But in the end, the sheer amount of product research and revelations that Mash&Grape deliver won us over.
+Flaviar’s club definitely provides the most variety and has a smart thing going with its slick tasting bundle of three spirits, and given its overall style.
+But in the end, the sheer amount of product research and revelations that Mash&Grape delivers won us over.